I’m Not Crying, You’re Crying

 2006Get this item

 Set in the Castilian countryside around 1940, The Spirit of the Beehive revolves around the fiercely imaginative wanderings of an 8-year old child, Ana, and her sister, Isabel.
-It’s also one of the landmarks of Spanish cinema, a film that somehow manages to distill that perilous moment of childhood suspended between innocence and awareness of mortality, a haunted place, suspended in time and ripe a tear or three.
+It’s also one of the landmarks of Spanish cinema, a film that somehow manages to distill that perilous moment of childhood suspended between innocence and awareness of mortality, a haunted place, suspended in time and ripe for a tear or three.

 2011Get this item